voscarmv/lemonade_stand/README.md

 # Why not just use ChainLink?

 Too expensive.
-This project seeks to empower developers and users by taking power away from centralized services, and distributing it to their homes and offices.
-After all, distribution is of the cornerstones of cryptocurrency!
+This project seeks to empower developers and users by taking power away from centralized services, and distributing it to their homes and offices (in accordance to blockchain design principles).
+Lemonade Stand can run in a standard home PC running linux connected to the internet.
+Or you can host it in your own virtual machine to guarantee uptime.
+The point here is to give ownership back to the hobbyist and the practicing developer, as opposed to drowning creative and potentially good projects in unreachable fees.

 # Usage